 - Have an emergency fund in place.
-Always and often the stock market crash goes hand in hand with economic trouble.
+Always and often, the stock market crash goes hand in hand with economic trouble.
 You never want to be forced to sell your stocks because you need cash in order to pay your bills.
-Keep emergency fund covering at least 3 to 6 months worth of living expenses where we do not need to stress about money or well being of the family for the financial security.
+Keep emergency fund covering at least 3 to 6 months worth of living expenses where we do not need to stress about money or well being of the family for financial security.

-- Keep a side-line bucket.
-Each month put a small percent of your income aside and put in your side-line bucket.
+- Keep a sideline bucket.
+Each month put a small percent of your income aside and put in your sideline bucket.

 On an average of every 2.1 years, the stock market drops 10%.
-Every seven years the market drops at 30% rate.
-This will happen again in the future but we cannot guess when but it will happen.
+Every seven years the market drops at a 30% rate.
+This will happen again in the future, but we cannot guess when, but it will happen.
 Always be prepared financially at any time to take advantage of crashes when it does happen.
 Therefore we need to have a sideline bucket.
-The important part is to automate this bucket so that each month a small part of your income (about 1 – 3 %) is being deposited in this account.
+The important part is to automate this bucket so that each month a small piece of your income (about 1 – 3 %) is being deposited in this account.
 It is recommended to separate this sideline bucket from the rest of the regular savings or savings accounts.
-It cannot be suggested that you postpone your regular investments.
+It cannot be suggested that you postpone your monthly investments.
 These strategies are being followed by great investors and the famous one being Warren Buffet.
 During 2008 crash he made some massive investments in blue-chip companies which he took advantage of the situation using his cash power.
 Those investments made him 10 billion dollars.

 This is the last stage of preparation before any stock market crash occurs to get an advantage out of it.
 If you are able to act fast during a market crash, you must know beforehand what companies you want to invest in.
-All great investors around the world have a wish-list of companies that they want to invest in but that seems too expensive right now.
+All great investors around the world have a wish-list of companies that they want to invest in, but that seems too expensive right now.
 They soon invest in those companies as the stock market crashes when the stock prices drop.
-We need to update this list all the time that may give us clarity before investing into it.
+We need to update this list all the time that may give us clarity before investing in it.
 What companies should be on your wish-list?

-Companies with exceptional management teams who must be of high quality skilled must be experienced, must live up to their promises and they must be in-line with their shareholders.
+Companies with exceptional management teams who must be of high quality skilled must be experienced, must live up to their promises, and they must be in-line with their shareholders.

 A high net margin

-High ROA, ROE and ROIC
+High ROA, ROE, and ROIC

 High free cash flow margins